archisman-panigrahi/Subsystem-symmetry-breaking-NFL-codes/README.md

 You also need Jupyter to open the notebook, but you can also use VSCode instead.

-The Mathematica notebook is used for plotting.
+The other notebook, `data_and_plots.ipynb` is used for gathering and plotting the generated data.

 **Author**: Archisman Panigrahi, Dept. of Physics, Massachusetts Institute of Technology, archi137@mit.edu